sunface/rust-by-practice/en/src/type-conversions/as.md

 }
 ```

-4. 🌟🌟🌟 Raw pointer can be converted to memory address (integer) and vice versa
+4. 🌟🌟🌟 Raw pointers can be converted to memory address (integer) and vice versa.
 ```rust,editable

 // FILL in the blanks